Earth is divided into two parts by an imaginary line called equator. The two parts are named as Northern Hemisphere & Southern Hemisphere.

-- - Northern hemisphere contains most of the earth’s land area and most of the human population (about 90%).
+- Northern Hemisphere consists of most of the earth’s land area and most of the human population (about 90%).

-- - Weather patterns are opposite to each other, for example when north has winter weather, south enjoys summer.
+- Weather patterns are opposite to each other; for example when north has winter, south enjoys summer.

-- - Sun rises from east & sets in west in both parts but shadows move clockwise in north and anti-clockwise in south.
+- Sun rises from east & sets in the west in both parts but shadows move clockwise in north and anti-clockwise in south.

-- - High winds, water currants in sea & airplanes tend to bend or curve clockwise in north and counterclockwise in south.
+- High winds, water currents in sea & airplanes tend to bend or curve clockwise in north and counter-clockwise in south.

-- - Moon appears upside down in south compared to north.
-The northern hemisphere is more suitable for deep-space observations because the stars are far more visible & are much brighter.
+- Moon appears upside down in South compared to North.
+The Northern Hemisphere is more suitable for deep-space observations because it is facing away from the centre of our galaxy, so the view of the deep space is not contaminated by the strong light of the nearby stars.
+But Stars are far more visible & are much brighter in southern hemisphere.

-- - The earth rotates at about 1000 KM / hour at the equator but is nearly static at poles.
+- The earth rotates at about 1040 Miles per Hour at the equator but is nearly static at poles.

-- And last but not the least: If you have a bucket full of water with a hole in the middle, the water draining through the hole will start cirlcing clockwise in Northen and anti-clockwise in Southern hemisphere.
-And there will be no circular motion at all at the equater.
-Don’t believe me?
+- And last but not the least: If you have a bucket full of water with a hole in the middle, the water draining through the hole will start circling clockwise in Northern and anti-clockwise in Southern hemisphere.
+And there will be no circular motion at all at the equator.
+Don’t believe?
 See for yourself here.

 Strange isn’t it!